Eagle Eyes Pilot

 • Tap Connect next to the listed license to begin

-• Each license includes an expiry date — you can start activation anytime from the app's start screen, or switch to a different license
+• Each license includes an expiry date.
+You can start activation anytime from the app's start screen, or switch to a different license

 Activating your license (QR code method):